LAX - BNE

 What’s the cheapest day of the week to fly from Los Angeles to Brisbane?

-The average price of all flights from Los Angeles to Brisbane clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Los Angeles to Brisbane clicked on KAYAK for each day over the last 12 months.

 What is the cheapest month to fly from Los Angeles to Brisbane?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Los Angeles to Brisbane, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Los Angeles to Brisbane, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Los Angeles to Brisbane?

-To get a below average price on the flight from Los Angeles to Brisbane, you should book around 2 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 73 days before departure.
+To get a below average price on the flight from Los Angeles to Brisbane, you should book around 4 weeks before departure.
+For the absolute cheapest price, our data suggests you should book 5 weeks before departure.

 Good to know